-This page, though not comprehensive, consists of some useful links for facilities, organizations, services, and professionals with which I have some personal experience.
+My main reason for starting a blog, was THIS PAGE.
+Frustrated with the lack of readily available information for those affected by a brain tumor diagnosis or dealing with paralysis and recovery, I resolved to create a blog just to provide any information I found useful in my journey.
+This page, though not comprehensive, consists of some useful links for facilities, organizations, services, and professionals with whom I have some personal experience.
 As my site grows, my circle of connections expands, etc. I will update and continue to add to the information below.
 If you have any feedback, questions, or suggestions, please visit the contact page and let me know.

 National Support Organizations

 This is a great way to get involved, get connected with other brain tumor patients, caregivers, and advocates.
 I am a volunteer and Greater New Haven (CT) Brain Tumor Ambassador.
 I am looking forward to developing a lasting connection and contribute in some way to alleviate the fear of someone dealing with a brain tumor diagnosis.

 American Cancer Society

 National Volunteer Network/ "CommYOUnity" Page